vteam-com/textify/README.md

 ## How to use

-Here's a basic example of how to use Textify:
+Here is an example of how to use TEXTify:

 ``` dart
 import 'package:textify/textify.dart';